Skogfjorden

 Skogfjorden is a Norwegian language village and campsite affiliated with the Concordia Language Villages.
 It is located at the Concordia site at Turtle River Lake near Bemidji, Minnesota, United States.
 Skogfjorden is a village for language immersion where American villagers come to live and experience Norwegian language and culture.

 Skogfjorden promise

 The staff of Skogfjorden make this promise to the villagers and to one another.
-It is the foundation of the entire program.

 I am responsible and accountable for establishing and maintaining our vibrant Skogfjorden community, where: